Texas utility regulator ousted after comments to investors disclosed

 High costs from the storm have led four Texas power companies to seek protection from creditors in bankruptcy court.
 Electricity firms have failed to pay $3 billion in storm-related charges, amounts that eventually would be passed to all Texas utilities and their customers.

-“Tonight, I asked for and accepted the resignation of PUC Commissioner Arthur D’Andrea,” Texas Governor Greg Abbott said in a statement released late Tuesday.
-He plans to name a replacement in the coming days.
+“Tonight, I asked for and accepted the resignation of PUC Commissioner Arthur D’Andrea,” Texas Governor Greg Abbott said in a statement.
+Residents “deserve to have trust and confidence” in the regulator, he added, noting a new commissioner will be appointed in coming days.

-PUC spokesman Andrew Barlow did not immediately reply to a request for comment.
+PUC spokesman Andrew Barlow declined to comment on D’Andrea’s comments saying he had not heard the recording.

+“It appears prices were manipulated for profit and now profits are being protected,” said Texas Lieutenant Governor Dan Patrick.
+State officials have until the end of the week to direct the PUC to “correct the error,” he said on Twitter.

 JOB PROTECTION